What Type of Hammock is Best for Car Camping?

 • Think About Your Space: Are you car camping at a designated campsite with trees, or are you planning to pull off into a more remote spot?
 This will dictate whether you need a tree-based suspension or a standalone stand.

 • Consider the Extras: A bug net and an underquilt are not strictly necessary for a casual summer afternoon hang, but if you plan on sleeping in your hammock, they're game-changers.
-My first few trips were miserable because I skipped the bug net.
+Skipping the bug net makes early trips miserable.

 • It's Not About the 'Ultimate': The best hammock is the one that works for you and your specific car camping adventures.
 Don't get bogged down by expert reviews.
 What feels comfortable and is easy to set up is the real win.
 Gink and Gasoline, YouTube